 A Type 3 common parts and flats (Non-Destructive) Fire Risk Assessment Review (as detailed in the latest guidance document Fire Safety in Purpose Built Blocks of Flats) has been completed with access available to one flat.
-The lift motor room was accessed.
-Access to the bin store, the gas and electric risers and the caretaker's area was available.
-Previously unacceptable fire stopping material that has been replaced with fire resisting slabs and mastic sealant and was observed in the areas sampled.
-Areas of remedial work were identified by a contractor's label with identification number.
+Flat 58 was accessed to confirm hallway layout, automatic fire detection and ventilation provision to kitchen and bathroom.
+The lift motor room and sky room was accessed.
+Two adjacent high rise blocks were reviewed at the same time and a sample of service risers across the three blocks were observed to have been fire stopped following previously identified significant findings.
+The site supervisor confirmed work had been carried out to remove previously unacceptable fire stopping material which has been replaced with fire resisting slabs and mastic sealant which was observed in the areas sampled.
+Areas of improvement are identified by a contractors label with identification number.

 All services or penetrations traversing fire resisting compartments were not confirmed as being sufficiently fire stopped with fire resisting material.
 Any locations that have been identified are highlighted in section 9.
 Where fire compartments/fire dampers/ceiling voids were considered inaccessible for safety reasons and could not be physically accessed or were outside the visual range of the assessor, technical comment on these areas cannot be provided.
 If there are reasons to suspect the fire resistance within the building has not been sufficiently maintained the responsibility to provide this technical information rests with the duty holder.
 Total Fire Services Ltd can provide information on the most cost effective remedial measures where breaches in fire resistance are identified.